 The Company considered events or transactions occurring after the balance sheet date but prior to the date the consolidated financial statements are available to be issued for potential recognition or disclosure in its consolidated financial statements.
-We have evaluated subsequent events through the date of filing this Form 10-Q.
+The Company has evaluated subsequent events through the date of filing this Form 10-Q.